WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/wechat.md

 !!!
 Note

-    Purchase requests are serviced at following URL:
+    Sale requests are serviced at following URL:

         https://switch.wirecard.com/mswitch-server/v1/sales

-    In context of Wirecard ePOS, term **Purchase** is used for both:
+    In context of Wirecard ePOS, term `Purchase` is used for both:

     - type of Sale - called _Sale-Purchase_ - created by request with PURCHASE operation
-    - transaction type - _cash purchase_ transaction, _card purchase_ transaction, _alipay purchase_ transaction and _wechat purchase_ transaction
+    - transaction type - _Cash Purchase_ transaction, _Card Purchase_ transaction, _Alipay Purchase_ transaction and _WeChat Purchase_ transaction

 ## Purchase Operation